sleepyseamonster/ShortFlow/docs/backlog.md

-# ShortFlow Backlog & Ideas
+# ShortPulse Backlog & Ideas

 Use this as the running list of tasks and future ideas.
 Keep items concise and scoped; move completed work into the progress log.